canidlogic/scent/ScentSpec.md

 Scent allows an art box, bleed box, and trim box to be defined for each ream.
 To match the style used in PDF/X, either an art box or a trim box must be defined for each ream.
 The bleed box is optional and can be used with either the art box or the trim box.
 Art boxes and trim boxes must be contained within the page, and also within the bleed box, if the bleed box is defined.

 The _rotation_ property defines the orientation of the page.
 The idiomatic way of handling landscape orientation in PDF files is to define the page in portrait orientation and then rotate it.
 The valid rotation values are 0, 90, 180, and 270 degrees clockwise.
-Transformation objects can be used to orient display elements from landscape orientation into the rotated portrait orientation.
+Transformation objects can be used to convert coordinates between landscape orientation and rotated portrait orientation.

 ### Color objects